ytechie/ytechie-blog/src/documents/2008/06/what-a-developer-needs-from-their-manager/index.html.md

 **Tell me what is expected of me** - I need to know exactly what is expected of me, and I need to know how you'll determine if I'm completing what is expected.
 I also need to know how you're going to gauge my performance.
 When it's time for my review, there should be no surprises.

-If you're interested in more information on this topic, I highly recommend you read &quot;[First, Break all the Rules - What the world's greatest managers do differently](http://www.amazon.com/First-Break-All-Rules-Differently/dp/0684852861/ytechie-20)&quot;.
+If you're interested in more information on this topic, I highly recommend you read "[First, Break all the Rules - What the world's greatest managers do differently](http://www.amazon.com/First-Break-All-Rules-Differently/dp/0684852861/ytechie-20)".
 It's not specific to development managers, but it certainly applies.
 In that book, they empirically determined the factors that are the most important traits that promote success and happiness:

 [![image](image.png)](http://www.amazon.com/First-Break-All-Rules-Differently/dp/0684852861/ytechie-20)